Project Scoping sets the stage for the types of alternatives that will be evaluated in the DEIS, which is the first step in

 effects – both positive and negative – a proposed alternative may have upon the environment (natural, social or cultural).
 The

-Locally Preferred Alternative (LPA) will be thoroughly analyzed in an Environmental Impact Statement (EIS) in order to meet the
+Locally Preferred Alternative (LPA) will be thoroughly analyzed in an EIS in order to meet the

 National Environmental Policy Act requirements for environmental approval.
 This is a critical step and enables the project to